I am a fully licensed automotive technician who has worked on all makes.

 Likely Cause: Plugged air conditioning drain preventing water draining from evaporator core and tray.

-Repair: Unplug drain.
+Repair: Unplug the drain.

 Advice on Preventative Maintenance